BridgesLab/CushingAcromegalyStudy/mgi-analysis/obesity-stress-encounter-data.md

   summarize(BMI = median(BMI,na.rm=T),
             BMI.n = length(BMI))

 bmi.data.complete <-
   bmi.data.median %>%
   filter(!(is.na(BMI)))  # remove rows where there is no BMI data

 bmi.data.cutoff <-
   bmi.data.complete %>%
-  filter(BMI<bmi.cutoff) #remove BMI under cutoff
+  filter(BMI<bmi.cutoff) %>% #remove BMI under cutoff
+  filter(BMI>bmi.lower) #remove BMI above cutoff
 ```

 Based on this procedure we had 90047 participants in the initial dataset.
 After removing individuals with no BMI measure we had 88956 (a loss of 1091 participants).
-We then removed anyone who's median BMI was >300, a loss of 1 participants.
-This resulted in a final dataset of 88955.
+We then removed anyone who's median BMI was >300 or <12, a loss of 3 participants.
+This resulted in a final dataset of 88953.

 ## Analysis of BMI